 • marketing organisations, including through the use of purchased lists;

-• industry databases;
+• industry databases; and / or

 We will only collect, use or disclose your personal information as reasonably necessary for our business purposes and as permitted by law.
 The purposes may include: